 What is less secure has often been treated as though it were settled.
 The elevational envelope of the Indian population is contested between Indian sources, and the wider figure is most plausibly explained by the inclusion of non-breeding records, which means that habitat models built on pooled occurrence points will overstate breeding habitat.
 The association with sal forest in South Asia is better read as an association with the structural conditions mature sal forest provides than with the tree species itself, but the survey designs that produced the association could not have detected occupancy elsewhere, so the question remains open.
 The claim that the species contributes materially to cavity supply for other vertebrates has never been quantified anywhere in its range, and the observation that cavities are reused across years by the excavating group suggests the contribution may be smaller than assumed.
 The proposition that assemblage-level woodpecker diversity indicates conditions suitable for this species is contradicted by evidence from the eastern Himalaya, where woodpecker diversity relates negatively to basal area, and the divergence between the assemblage and the largest specialist is a genuine methodological hazard rather than a paradox.

 On transferability, the conclusion is unfavourable.
 Every quantitative parameter available for the Indian population derives from a single state at the western extremity of the range, in a forest type dominated by one tree species, under state forest department management, and within a landscape whose disturbance history differs from that of the north-eastern forests to which the parameters are applied.
 Some attributes transfer defensibly, notably generation length and the qualitative pattern of group living, both of which are intrinsic to the species and consistent across subspecies and continents.
 Others do not.
 Breeding success from nine nests in sal forest cannot be assumed to hold where the predator and competitor community differs.
 A cavity-tree diameter derived from sal cannot be assumed to hold in evergreen forest with different wood properties and decay dynamics.
 Home ranges from a small managed reserve are lower bounds, not estimates.
-The species may well be present in north-east India in the forests where large emergents remain, and the indirect evidence from hornbill research indicates that the resource it needs is being lost there, yet no statement about its regional status can currently be made with confidence.
+The species may well be present in north-east India in the forests where large emergent remain, and the indirect evidence from hornbill research indicates that the resource it needs is being lost there, yet no statement about its regional status can currently be made with confidence.

 The broader significance of this synthesis lies in the pattern it exposes.
 A globally threatened species can acquire an apparently substantial literature while remaining unstudied across most of its range, and the confidence attached to its conservation parameters can grow through repeated citation rather than through accumulating evidence.
 For north-east India the practical consequence is that conservation planning for the species presently rests on extrapolation whose validity has not been tested, and that the most useful next step is not further advocacy but a survey capable of establishing whether, where and under what structural conditions the species persists.